Find a Case (PACER)

 Electronic Case Files

-Since 1999, many case files are maintained electronically and are available through the internet-based Public Access to Court Electronic Records (PACER) service.
-PACER allows anyone with an account to search and locate appellate, district, and bankruptcy court case and docket information using PACER Case Locator.
+Federal case files are maintained electronically and are available through the internet-based Public Access to Court Electronic Records (PACER) service.
+PACER allows anyone with an account to search and locate appellate, district, and bankruptcy court case and docket information.
+Register for a PACER account.

 Case files may also be accessed from the public access terminals in the clerk’s office of the court where the case was filed.